 - Use vinegar and water to clean glass and mirrors in a ratio of 1 part vinegar to 8 parts water.

 - Adding 1/2 cup of vinegar to the last rinse cycle of your wash load will help to soften clothes and control static cling.

 - Adding vinegar to the last rinse cycle also helps to reduce lint buildup on clothes and keeps pet hair from sticking to clothes.
 We all love our pets, but no one wants to wear the evidence of having pets on their clothing.

-- Full strength vinegar can remove stubborn mildew stains from clothing.
+- Full-strength vinegar can remove stubborn mildew stains from clothing.

 - Use a mixture of 50 percent vinegar to 50 percent water as a stain treatment before washing any items that are stained.
 Keep this near the washer in a spray bottle.
 This solution costs way less than name-brand stain removers and contains no petrochemicals.

 - Apple cider vinegar is a great hair conditioner.
-Mix with water in a one-to-one ratio in an old shampoo or conditioner bottle.
+Mix with water in a 1-to-1 ratio in an old shampoo or conditioner bottle.
 Apply to hair and allow to sit for a couple minutes, then rinse.

 - Rinse it through hair to detangle and reduce frizziness.